 *This post contains affiliate links.
 That means if you make a purchase I may make a small commission at no extra cost to you.
 Thank you for supporting this blog!

-So let’s go with this crazy cool list of 20 things to do in LA!
+So let’s go with my crazy cool list of things to do in LA!

 1. Visit Santa Monica

 This is my favorite Los Angeles neighborhoods.
 I try and always stay here at one of the amazing beach front hotels and always recommend it to friends.
 The shopping along Third Street Promenade will keep you busy for a couple of hours, the dining scene runs from a family-friendly food hall in Santa Monica Place, to luxury hotels and cool beach vibes.